At Specialist Autism Services we understand the barriers individuals on the autism spectrum face when looking for and maintaining suitable employment.

 We have developed a range of tried and tested programmes of support to address these barriers to employment, and empower individuals to make progress towards their work related goals.

-Our work is member-led, person-centred and takes individuals strengths and abilities, as well as specific support needs into account.
+Our employment support is member-led, person-centred and takes individuals strengths and abilities, as well as specific support needs into account.

-Our employment focused workshops are member-led, which means workshop members decide from a range of employment related topics and activities what the group engage with in order to meet shared learning and development needs.
+Our employment focused workshops are member-led, which means workshop members decide from a range of employment-related topics and activities in order to meet shared learning and development needs.

 Workshops are delivered at a pace and with resources that suit each individuals needs.
 Members attending workshops are not expected or pressured into contributing any more than they are comfortable with.